 How I make product decisions

 Working as a solo startup designer taught me how to move fast with imperfect information.
-I don't just push pixels; I focus on reducing risk, shipping functional products, and keeping the team aligned.
+While a lot of design focuses purely on visual output, I don't just push pixels.
+I see design as deep problem-solving: focusing on reducing risk, shipping functional products, and keeping the team aligned.

 Here is what that looks like in practice: